How blazing fast supercomputers help industry and humanity

 At this point, though, Aurora remains a work in progress while Summit gets the glory.
-Originally slated to go live several years ago in a far less powerful incarnation and launched in mid-2018, Summit cost $200 million and and can perform complex mathematical computations at a rate of 200 quadrillion (or 200 trillion) per second and is responsible for snatching back America’s number one perch on the TOP500 list from China.
+Originally slated to go live several years ago in a far less powerful incarnation and launched in mid-2018, Summit cost $200 million, can perform complex mathematical computations at a rate of 200 quadrillion (or 200 trillion) per second and is responsible for snatching back America’s number one perch on the TOP500 list from China.
 Physically imposing, it is made up of more than 300 units — similar in size to those of Mira and Theta — that weigh a total of 340 tons, occupy 9,250 square feet and are powered by 9,216 central processing chips.
 Inside are miles of fiber-optic cable, and cooling this behemoth requires 4,000 gallons of water per minute.
 Also, it consumes energy voraciously — enough to power thousands of homes.

 When the “father of supercomputing,” Seymour Cray, first began building his revolutionary machines in the 1960s, such a rippling display of computational muscle was incomprehensible.
 More than a half century later, it's slowly becoming the norm — and will someday seem as quaint as an Atari 2600 does now.